Video Instance Shadow Detection Under the Sun and Sky: SEMI-Supervised Video Instance Shadow Detection Framework

 \subsection{Bidirectional Retrieving Mechanism for Unpaired Shadow/Object Instances}

-SSIS~\cite{wang2021single,Wang_2022_TPAMI} is able to perform instance shadow detection only on individual images and cannot detect shadow/object instances without paired object/shadow instances.
-For video instance shadow detection, some shadows/objects may be missing for a short while, due to occlusion or moved out of the view.
-Hence, we should try to track individual shadow/object instances and find their associated object/shadow instances when they re-appear in the video.
+In the domain of video instance shadow detection, instances of shadows or objects may encounter brief interruptions, whether caused by temporary occlusion or displacement beyond the camera's field of view.
+To address this, our bidirectional retrieving mechanism, employed solely during inference, facilitates tracking individual shadow/object instances and locating their associated object/shadow instances upon reappearance in the video.

-To achieve this, we formulate a bidirectional retrieving mechanism, which is used only in the inference phase.
-In the matching procedure, we compute the similarity matrix using Eq.~\eqref{equtation:eq5} by taking the tracking embeddings of individual shadow/object instances in the current frame and in the tracking queue.
-If we can successfully match their tracking embeddings, we will update the tracking embedding of the individual shadow/object instance in the queue and keep the corresponding tracking embedding of the paired object/shadow instance unchanged.
-Hence, we can track the paired shadow-object association after it re-appears in the video.
-If we cannot match the tracking embeddings in both the current frame and the tracking queue, we will ignore the shadow/object instance, since we can only handle paired shadow-object associations that appeared for at least one video frame.
-To further tackle the situation, where the paired shadow-object associations are in later frames, we will adopt this mechanism again but in a reverse order.
+In the matching process, we adopt Eq.~\eqref{equtation:eq5} to compute the similarity matrix, comparing the tracking embeddings of individual shadow/object instances in the current frame with those in the tracking queue.
+A successful match prompts an update to the tracking embedding of the individual shadow/object instance in the queue, while preserving the corresponding tracking embedding of the paired object/shadow instance.
+This enables the tracking of the paired shadow-object association upon its reappearance.
+Instances with unmatched tracking embeddings are disregarded, as our system exclusively handles paired shadow-object associations that persist for at least one video frame.
+To address situations where paired shadow-object associations occur in subsequent frames, the mechanism is applied once more in reverse order.

-Fig.~\ref{fig:retrieve} shows two examples: (i) object $n$ in (a) disappears in time frame $t-1$, but his shadow remains.
-We can successfully track the shadow instance and re-match it with its object in time frame $t$; (ii) shadow $m$ appears only in time frames $t-1$ and $t$.
-By using our retrieving mechanism in a reverse order, we are able to match object $m$ at the previous time frame $t-2$.
-Hence, by leveraging the tracking embeddings, we can retrieve unpaired instances back to improve the performance, thus promoting better visual effects on the applications of video instance shadow detection.
+Fig.~\ref{fig:retrieve} illustrates two scenarios: (i) In (a), object $n$ disappears in time frame $t-1$, but its shadow persists.
+Our system successfully tracks the shadow instance and re-establishes its association with the object in time frame $t$; (ii) In (b), shadow $m$ is visible only in time frames $t-1$ and $t$.
+Using our retrieving mechanism in reverse, we manage to associate object $m$ with its previous appearance in time frame $t-2$.
+Leveraging tracking embeddings, we can reclaim unpaired instances, enhancing performance and yielding improved visual effects in video instance shadow detection applications.